tobiaskortus/covid19-search/web_application/backend/README.md

 addDataToCache = (query, doc_ids, keyphrases, client) => {...}
 ```

- Per default 2GB are assigned to the redis database which is in most cases enough storage to cache all search results performed by the user given the size if the mongodb database and the expected amount of requests performed on such a local search engine.
+ As a default 2GB are assigned to the redis database which is in most cases enough storage to cache all search results performed by the user given the size if the mongodb database and the expected amount of requests performed on such a local search engine.
 Nevertheless, to avoid the database from crashing if the elements cached in the database should exceed the assigned memory, the maxmemory configuration of the database is set to a least recent out strategy.

 </br>